basecamp/bc3-api/sections/chatbots.md

 Basecamp to get the callback URL for that Basecamp, but the chatbot will instantly be available to every other Basecamp on the account as well.
 This also means that any edits or deletes of chatbots are account-wide.
 For this reason, chatbots can only be managed by administrators.
 But everyone is able to interact with interactive chatbots and all you need to post as a chatbot is that callback URL.
+Because possession of either URL is enough to use it, the `command_url` and `lines_url` fields are only included in the JSON responses below when the requester is an administrator.

 Endpoints: